natthawut07/Modern-Ecommerce-Platforms/README.md

   ### Website
   ![Digram img](img/rr3.png)

-   As for the website, it acts as a middle ground between Customers and admin -
+  As for the website, it acts as a middle ground between Customers and admin
+  - Start form the first that is product information is that can make customer choes it.

   ### Admin
   ![Digram img](img/rr4.png)
   For admins, there are 4 duties on our website.